IDCI-Consulting/PaymentBundle/Resources/docs/example/apple-pay.md

 ## Custom JS events

-You can attach to some js events if you want to add some real time changes, here is the list:
+You can attach to some js events if you want to add some real time changes, here is the list (be careful it will override default one, so make sure to complete every step):

 - onpaymentmethodselected
 - onshippingcontactselected